 After the war, many returning black soldiers instead were greeted with violence.
 Lynchings increased and membership surged in the Ku Klux Klan.
-Wade Hampton was lynched in Rock Springs in 1917 and Joel Woodson was lynched in Green River in 1918.
+Wade Hampton was lynched in Rock Springs in 1917 and Edward Woodson was lynched in Green River in 1918.
 Both were black men.

 At this same time appeals began to appear in Sweetwater County newspapers for the black community to “stand for the church and righteousness,” and to “uplift the race to a higher standard” by making financial donations to build a church.
 The writer of “News of Interest to the Colored People” noted July 26, 1918 in the Rock Springs Rocket: